A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Tensor CUR approximation for tensor triplets based on the t-product

-\begin{itemize} \item a) If $\cY$ and $\cZ$ are nonsingular tensors, then the selected lateral and horizontal slice indices from the TCUR decomposition of $\cY^{-1}*\cX*\cZ^{-1}$ are identical to the index vectors ${\bf p}_1$ and ${\bf s}_1$, respectively, obtained from a GTCUR decomposition of the tensor triples $(\cX,\cY,\cZ)$.
+\begin{itemize} \item a) If $\cY$ and $\cZ$ are nonsingular tensors, then the selected lateral and horizontal slice indices from the TCUR approximation of $\cY^{-1}*\cX*\cZ^{-1}$ are identical to the index vectors ${\bf p}_1$ and ${\bf s}_1$, respectively, obtained from a GTCUR approximation of the tensor triples $(\cX,\cY,\cZ)$.